Preps underway to expand COVID-19 testing amid surge, work and school requirements

-Up to 7,000 or 8,000 people ask for a test daily, according to the Southern Nevada Health District.
+Between 7,000 and 8,000 people ask for a test daily, according to the Southern Nevada Health District.

 "We anticipate a larger demand for testing based on the recent guidance at the state level for state employees and state agencies," said Dr. Fermin Leguen.
 "We need to look at ways to increase our testing capacity locally," he said.